mahmoudsalah296/AirBnB_clone/README.md

 </p>

-## Welcome to the AirBnB clone project
+## Welcome to the AirBnB clone project!

 ### First step: a command interpreter to manage our AirBnB objects.
 This is the first step towards building our first full web application: the **AirBnB clone**.